 Contingency planning and business continuity planning are sometimes confused as being the same.
 Here's why.

 Contingency planning is the notion of "backup plan", for specific hazards or situations, whereas a continuity plan refers to a set of flexible procedures that can be adapted to different types of incident or crisis.
+It is often seen that a precise contingency plan is put in place following the identification of specific issues when the risk analysis (the step after the Business Impact Analysis) is conducted.

 For example, continuity plans would be needed to prepare for potential major IT system failures (rather than a cyber attack in particular) or large-scale natural disasters (rather than an earthquake).